 Mount Doug is famous for its views from the top.
 Many people hike to the peak, but many also drive up, park in the small parking lot, and then walk the final short distance at a leisurely pace.

 There is a wheelchair-accessible lookout area right at the parking lot near the top of the mountain with fabulous views of the surrounding area.
 From the parking lot there are also two trails that take you a short distance even further up the hill.
-The trails themselves are uphill and over rocky terrain and so not accessible to people with mobility issues.
+The trails themselves are uphill and over rocky terrain, so they are not accessible to people with mobility issues.

-In the other direction the trail is also still quite manageable, but a bit more of a rugged climb, especially at the start over the rocks.
-Once you’re over the initial rock, however, exploring the rest of the way is relatively simple.
+In the other direction the trail is also quite manageable, but a bit more of a rugged climb, especially at the start over the rocks.
+However, once you’re over the initial rock, exploring the rest of the way is relatively simple.

 There are a variety of trails in Mount Doug Park.
 At the base of the park there is a map that outlines the various trails and their levels of difficulty.
 Green means easy, blue means medium and black means difficult.
 There are markers along the trail that tell you how high above sea level you are and how many metres until you reach the summit.